shaharberger0204/chipyard-zynq-rocket-boom/README.md

 `RISC-V M_AXI_MEM -> 64-bit address remap -> Zynq S_AXI_HP1_FPD -> DDR`

 The RISC-V executable is linked to execute from the Chipyard-visible DDR window beginning at `0x80000000`.

-The Zynq-side memory mapping/remap logic allows ARM/Linux to preload the same physical DDR contents before the RISC-V core starts.
+The Zynq-side memory mapping and address-remap logic allows ARM/Linux to preload the same physical DDR contents before the RISC-V core starts.

 ### MMIO path